ILYMUN/gatsby-website/content/pages/home-page/about.md

 ---
-page: "home"
+page: home
-section: "about"
+section: about

-title: "about"
+title: about
-subtitle: "Ilymun, (International Lyon Model United Nations), is a three-day conference, organized by students in Lyon for students from around the world."
+subtitle: Ilymun, (International Lyon Model United Nations), is a three-day conference, organized by students in Lyon for students from around the world.

 ---

-In 2015 the UN adopted the 17 Sustainable Development Goals, and set targets for 2030.
-Our conference addresses Goal 10.
-In defining this goal, the UN explains that “Inequalities based on income, sex, age, disability, sexual orientation, race, class, ethnicity, religion and opportunity continue to persist across the world.”
+In 2015, the UN adopted the Sustainable Development Goals, and set targets for 2030.
+Our conference will focus on Goal 6, Clean water and sanitation, and Goal 14, Life below water.
+The importance of these two goals is unparalleled.
+As the UN states, “Water is at the core of sustainable development and is critical for socio-economic development, energy and food production, healthy ecosystems and for human survival itself.”

-Economic growth is not enough to reduce these disparities.
-The gaps between the rich and the poor are growing bigger.
-It is clear that inequality is a serious threat to social and political stability as well as to the environment and sustained growth.
-Thus, inequalities within and among countries is one of our biggest challenges.
-According to the UN, “Inequality is not a matter of fate or chance and can be reversed through policies and reforms.”
+In the past few years, the UN has called great attention to issues of water and now states that water is key to securing peace and a sustainable future.
+Goals 6 and 14 address issues of water scarcity, water security and equal access to water.
+They also focus on the protection of the earth's essential water resources.
+These resources have been exploited as a source of power and economic profit, critically jeopardising the health of our oceans, lakes and rivers as well as coastal life.
+In addition, it is crucial to address the increasing conflicts, ranging from water access to maritime boundaries, which are continually shaping relations between nations.
+Finally, in a time of great technological surge, various solutions to counter water issues must be considered.
+Indeed, water issues bear upon all areas of human development and thus impact all of us as well as the health of the earth itself.

-It is our hope that in debating issues regarding empowerment, opportunity and the social and economic inclusion of all, the delegates of ILYMUN 2019 will draft these much-needed policies and reforms.
+It is our hope that in debating issues regarding ocean health, water scarcity and health the delegates of ILYMUN 2020 will draft these much-needed policies and reforms.